Our Team

 Kirsten graduated as an Occupational Therapist in 2013 and for the first two years of employment, he worked on a rotation basis in various clinical settings in Malta through which he gained professional experience; including the Young People Unit, MDH and geriatric settings, and for the last three years he was working in a neurological setting at MDH.
 His undergraduate study focused on the outcome of social skills training with ADHD children.
 Throughout his years as a student, he had the opportunity to experience different pediatric settings including Inspire, CDAU, and school-based intervention.
 Kirsten’s goal is to work with children who have difficulties with the practical and social skills necessary for their everyday life, to enable the child to be as physically, psychologically, and socially independent as possible.

-Laura is an occupational therapist who recently graduated from La Salle University in Madrid.
-She performed internships in brain damage, geriatric day and intellectual disability centers, and also in a pediatric hospital.
-She also completed a professional development course in hand therapy and training days on the Bobath Concept.
-Her interests include sensory integration and helping children and their families reach their goals.
+Laura is a qualified occupational therapist who graduated from La Salle University in Madrid in 2022.
+As a student, Laura had the opportunity to experience different settings, including a brain damage center, a geriatric day center, an intellectual disability center, and a pediatric hospital in Spain.
+She has done a professional development course in hand therapy and is trained in Sequential-Oral-Sensory (SOS), which is an approach used in feeding therapy.
+Laura is reading for a Masters in Autism at the University Francisco de Vitoria in Spain.
+Her interests include challenges in sensory processing and helping the children and their families to reach their goals.

 Speech and Language Pathologists